LattePandaTeam/Docs/docs/content/iota_edition/os.md

 This chapter will guide you through installing operating systems compatible with the **LattePanda Iota**.
 It covers supported OS versions, recommended boot media, installation instructions, and important considerations to ensure a smooth setup.

-## Compatible System List
+## Compatible OS List

-We have tested core functionality — including Wi-Fi, Ethernet, USB, display output, and audio — on the following operating systems with LattePanda Iota:
+We have tested core functionality — including WiFi(AX211 & AX210), Ethernet, USB, HDMI and Headphone — on the following operating systems with LattePanda Iota:

 | Operating System                  | Compatibility                                               |
 | :-------------------------------- | :---------------------------------------------------------- |